Lisette33/Express.js-Note-Taker-Project/README.md

 WHEN I click on the Write icon in the navigation at the top of the page

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+## Acknowledgment
+I would like to thank those who provided their helpful guidance.

 ## Licence
 MIT